oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 ## Task 7: Access Oracle Database Actions

-Throughout this workshop, you access Database Actions to run SQL commands on your target database.
+Database Actions provides a way for you to run SQL commands on your target database.
 The step-by-step instructions for accessing Database Actions are covered here.
 The labs simply say to "access the SQL worksheet in Database Actions."
 You can always refer back to these steps for help if needed.

 1. At the top of the **Autonomous Database details** page, click **Database actions**.
 A new tab is opened called **Oracle Database Actions** with **Database Actions | Launchpad** displayed at the top of the page.